Dolphin Square

-Dolphin Square is a block of private flats with some ground floor business units near the River Thames in Pimlico, Westminster, London built between 1935 and 1937.
-Until the building of Highbury Square, it was the most developed garden square in London built as private housing.
-At one time, it was home to more than 70 MPs and at least 10 Lords.
+Dolphin Square is a prominent estate of private flats near the River Thames in Pimlico, Westminster.
+Built between 1935 and 1937, it was, until the development of Highbury Square, the largest garden square in Greater London constructed as private housing.

-At the time of its construction, its 1,250 upmarket flats were billed by Sir Nikolaus Pevsner as the "largest self-contained block of flats in Europe".
-To an extent, their design has been a model for later municipal developments.
+Its 1,234 flats were described by Sir Nikolaus Pevsner as the "largest self-contained block of flats in Europe".
+The design influenced later municipal housing developments.
+At the time of its completion, Dolphin Square was described as "London's most distinguished address".